BestTimesToVisit.com Logo

 Inter-Island Ferries

-These ferries are the backbone of travel between the Canary Islands, connecting major ports like Tenerife, Gran Canaria, Lanzarote, and Fuerteventura.
-They are essential for island hopping and offer a comfortable way to see the archipelago from the water.
+These ferries are the lifeline between the Canary Islands, connecting major ports like Tenerife (Los Cristianos), Gran Canaria (Las Palmas), Lanzarote (Arrecife), and Fuerteventura (Morro Jable).
+They are essential for island hopping and offer a comfortable way to travel between islands, often with onboard amenities.

 Public Buses (Guaguas)

-Each island has its own 'Guagua' (bus) network, providing affordable and extensive coverage to towns, villages, and even some remote beaches.
-They are a fantastic way to experience local life and reach destinations not served by taxis.
+Each island has its own 'guagua' (bus) network, providing an affordable and extensive way to get around towns and reach more remote villages.
+They are generally reliable and a great way to experience local life, though routes and frequencies vary significantly by island.

 Rental Cars

-Cost:Prices vary significantly by season and car type, but expect €20-€50 per day for a compact car.
+Cost:Prices vary greatly depending on the car type, rental company, and duration, but expect €20-€50 per day for a small to medium-sized car.
+Insurance is an additional cost.

-Tip:Book well in advance, especially for automatic transmission vehicles.
-Be aware of narrow, winding mountain roads and local driving habits – patience is key.
-Many rental companies include basic insurance, but check the excess and consider additional coverage.
-Parking can be a challenge in popular tourist areas; look for designated parking lots.
+Tip:Book your car well in advance, especially if you need an automatic transmission.
+Be prepared for narrow, winding roads in mountainous areas and familiarize yourself with local driving customs – patience is key.
+Parking can be challenging in popular tourist towns; look for designated parking lots rather than circling endlessly.

 Airport Trams (Tenerife South)